RepoDynamics/PyPackIT/docs/website/source/manual/index.md

 :link-type: doc
 :margin: 3 3 auto auto

-Technical details on {{ pp_meta.name }}'s architecture, implementation, and infrastructure, along with instructions on how to update, extend, and customize it.
+Technical details on {{ ccc.name }}'s architecture, implementation, and infrastructure, along with instructions on how to update, extend, and customize it.
 :::